volodymyrhudyma/blog/content/blog/how-to-create-a-discord-bot-in-5-minutes.md

 ![Discord Bot On Server](/img/screenshot-2021-09-25-at-13.07.50.png "Discord Bot On Server")

-It's now offline, but don't worry, we will change that soon.
+It's now offline, but don't worry, we will change that in the next section.

 ## \#3 - Create Node Application

+Create a new folder for the project:

+`mkdir discord-bot`

+Enter the folder:

+`cd discord-bot`

+Initialize a new project:

+`npm init`

+Install necessary libraries:

+`yarn add discord.js dotenv`

+* [discord.js](https://www.npmjs.com/package/discord.js) - a powerful Node.js module that allows you to easily interact with the Discord API
+* [dotenv](https://www.npmjs.com/package/dotenv) - library that loads environment variables from **.env** file into **process.env**

+Having all that done, we can start writing the logic for our bot.